ibm-cloud-docs/monitoring/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-{{site.data.keyword.mon_full_notm}} is a cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture.
+{{site.data.keyword.mon_full}} is a cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
 It offers administrators, DevOps teams and developers full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 In architectures that are focused on container and microservices, you can use *Sysdig Secure* to protect, monitor, and enhance forensic analysis of your pipeline and runtime components. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
 {:shortdesc}

 The following figure shows the components overview for the {{site.data.keyword.mon_full_notm}} service that is running on {{site.data.keyword.cloud_notm}}: